Pucenty/GCP-Certified-Developer-course/Notes/Practice exams notes/my GCP interview questions.md

 - What is a headless service and what it's purpose?
-It is used for discovering individual pods(especially IPs) which allows another service to interact directly with the Pods instead of a proxy
+It is used for discovering individual pods(especially IPs) which allows another service to interact directly with the Pods instead of a proxy.
 - Service types and differences?
 NodePort, LoadBalancer, ExternalName, and ClusterIP